How case examiners decide there is a case to answer

 - the incidents in the case did happen, or that the issues (such as a health condition) are still present

-- the nurse or midwife’s fitness to practise is currently impaired.
+- the nurse, midwife or nursing associate's fitness to practise is currently impaired.

-Case examiners do not decide whether the case against the nurse or midwife is proved, whether or not the incidents in the case happened, or whether or not the nurse or midwife is fit to practise.
+Case examiners do not decide whether the case against the nurse, midwife or nursing associate is proved, whether or not the incidents in the case happened, or whether or not the nurse, midwife or nursing associate is fit to practise.
 These decisions should only be taken by the Fitness to Practise Committee.

 Considering if facts are capable of being provedBack to top